-We’re looking for two more young people to help lead Youth Stop AIDS by joining our nine person Steering Committee!
+We’re looking for three more young people to help lead Youth Stop AIDS by joining our nine person Steering Committee!
 As a voluntary member, you’ll guide Youth Stop AIDS decision-making, be an ambassador for the Network and provide support to the campaign and Network in different areas.

 So if you’re passionate about youth-led development, HIV and global health and want to learn new skills and gain experience in the charity sector, we’d love you to apply!
 This opportunity is open to all young people (18 – 32 years) based in the UK or Ireland.
 For the available Regional Coordinator role, you need to be based in Scotland, Northern Ireland or Ireland.